Free Initial Consultation

 Expanded Eligibility for Expungement

-Expunging a Juvenile Record
+Juvenile Record Expungements

 • Certain misdemeanors and felonies that are dismissed

-• Certain misdemeanors and felony charges that end in a not guilty verdict
+• Certain misdemeanors and felony charges that end in a not-guilty verdict

 Since expungement will be automatic in these cases, you won’t file any paperwork.